-Scottish soprano Eleanor Dennis is a recent graduate of the Royal College of Music and a Harewood Young Artist at the English National Opera where she recently made her professional debut in a new production of Vaughan Williams' A Pilgrim's Progress.
+Scottish soprano Eleanor Dennis is a recent graduate of the Royal College of Music and is a Harewood Young Artist at the English National Opera.

-Her appearances at the London Handel Festival first brought her to the attention of London audiences, and it was in the title role of Rodelinda in March 2011 that she made her first major break through.
+Her appearances at the London Handel Festival first brought her to prominence, and it was in the title role of Rodelinda in March 2011 that she made her first major break-through.
 The critics were unanimous in their praise.
 Fiona Maddocks, reviewing her performance in The Observer, wrote 'she has a marvellous future.
 I'm not sure I can ever remember one who so obviously deserves to be a star'.
 In the 2012 Festival she appeared as Costanza in Riccardo Primo prompting Hugh Canning to call her 'a big talent' and, in 2013, she returned to the Festival to sing Oresia in a concert performance of Telemann's Orpheus with Ian Page and Classical Opera (of which she is an Associate Artist).

 Please contact Keiron Cooke for an up-to-date biography.